Create Role Description

 Achieve results through the efficient use of resources and a commitment to quality outcomes

-• Complete work tasks within set budgets, timeframes and standards
+• Complete own work tasks under guidance within set budgets, timeframes and standards

-• Take the initiative to progress and deliver own work and that of the team or unit
+• Take the initiative to progress own work

 Think and Solve Problems